FabricMC/fabric-docs/develop/entities/first-entity.md

 @[code transcludeWith=:::dancing_animation](@/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java)

 We have overridden the `onSyncedDataUpdated` method.
 This gets called whenever synched data is updated both the server and the client.
-The if-statement check wether the synched data that was updated is the dancing synched data.
+The if-statement checks whether the synched data that was updated is the dancing synched data.

 Now, we'll move on to animation itself.
 We will create the `MiniGolemAnimations` class.